LouWii/ErgoMax/README.md

 * hot-swappable switches
 * uses 2 ProMicro controllers (one for each side), allowing for fully independent boards if needed
 * 2 PCB versions available (separate left/right PCBs, or reversible PCB for both)
+* 2 input pins left (perfect for a rotary encoder!)
+* **DIY friendly**: it's really super easy to assemble yourself.
+The hardest part is probably the ProMicro.
+But it's still very accessible for beginners.

 **This project is not complete and some work still needs to be done.**